+- vour HAW Hamburg Mailer

 - the university WiFi

 - the campus computers

-- the HELIOS and StISys information systems and the EMIL e-learning platform (see next page).
+- the myHAW and StISys information systems and the EMIL e-learning platform (see next page).

 When you enter your account for the first time, you will have to use the temporary password which was automatically generated for you.
 This password consists of: